ksgifford/pdx-w7-uge/README.md

 2. Things from today that I liked:
-Beth was very personable and willing to respond to the needs of the class.
+Beth was very knowledgeable, personable and willing to respond to the needs of the class.
 She slowed down on topics where we had a lot of questions and moved quickly through items that we picked up easily.
+She also did an excellent job of translating complex ideas into plain English.
 I also appreciatd the step-by-step nature of the instruction, paired with a good explanation of WHY we were doing it that way.